Rapidfacture/openTec/README.md

 ### Technical drawings using SVG

-[Make technical drawings using svg](techDrawing/doc.MD) and our default templates
+[Make technical drawings using svg](techDrawing/doc.MD) and our default templates.